 I’m sure there are many more ways that losing weight and getting out of debt are similar, but I’m going to end the list with this one, because to me at least – it’s really the key.

-No mater how much my husband and I deny ourselves today, we’ll probably never reach the pinacle that we can spend or give however much we want – at least not unless we find some new (much more lucrative) career paths.
+No mater how much my husband and I deny ourselves today, we’ll probably never reach the point that we can spend or give however much we want – at least not unless we find some new (and much more lucrative) career paths.
 But that’s okay, because we have discovered that peace of mind is truly priceless.
 It’s far more valuable than any possession we could purchase.

 Likewise with my body, I have come to accept that I will never be able to eat whatever I want, whenever I want.
 My reality has changed.
 Forever.
 I’m not a teenager anymore and metabolism is a waning thing.
-Exercising at least five times a week is my new normal.
+Exercising regularly is my new normal.
 Eating primarily vegetables, fruits, whole grains and lean protein is my forever reality.